rishabhdwivedii/az104labs/lab2-appservices-config-n-deploy/README.md

 - Updating a secret in Key Vault changes the application's behavior without modifying the application code.
 - Infrastructure, application deployment, and configuration are all managed through Azure DevOps.

-## Stretch Goals

-- Parameterize the ARM template for different environments (Development, Test, Production).
-- Add deployment stages and approvals to the Azure DevOps pipeline.
-- Store sensitive pipeline values in Azure DevOps Variable Groups linked to Azure Key Vault.
-- Enable diagnostic logging and Application Insights for the App Service.
-- Replace ARM Templates with Bicep and compare the authoring experience.

-This follow-up assignment demonstrates a complete Infrastructure as Code workflow, secure secret management using Azure Key Vault, and modern application deployment practices using Azure DevOps.